GW-modelling-Spring2022/homework-starliviakaska/Working/HW1_BoxModel_Excel/HW1_challenge_kaska.md

 Figure 2.
 Heterogeneous: z(0-30) had K values of 2(0.01) and z(35-60) had K values of 3(.0001).
 This shows a steady state model as the flux is constant with depth.

+**Answer:**

+Conceptual Model: You should have just drawn a rectangle with 12 cells with head equal to 100 and bottom head equal to 0. flow from high to low.
+Z top equal to 60 and z bottom equal to 0.
+She asked what is a contant head boundary, the answer is dh/dt = 0 at top and dh/dt=0 at bottom.
+Constant head means that flux can change.
+We assume that there is no cross flow, we assume fully saturated and that means Ksat always the same, we use Darcy's Law, q=Ksat(dh/dL).

 **2. Show that the steady state flux agrees with the direct calculation based on the harmonic mean average K. Write the equation defining the direct calculation of the flux.**